npouriaa/Responsive-Exchange-Dashboard-React/README.md

 FontAwesome : for creating icons/
-Chart js : For creating charts in dashboard main page/ express,cors : for creating server and API/ uuid : for unique id for each data
+Chart js : For creating charts in dashboard main page/ express,cors : for creating server and API/ uuid : for unique id for each data/ ckEditor : for text editor in support section